Maslow/github-gist-explorer/README.md

 *Management your GitHub Gists with Visual Studio Code*
 ![Screenshot](https://raw.githubusercontent.com/k9982874/github-gist-explorer/master/media/guide-1.png)

-*Please star the repository whether you like this extensions!*
+*Please star the repository whether you like this extension!*

 ## Key Features
 ```